LLOYD OF LLANBISTER AND MICHAELCHURCH-ON-ARROW

 [54] The Parish Registers of the Parish Church of Llanbister (Powys Family History Society, 2006).

 [55] The Parish Registers of the Parish Church of Llanbister (Powys Family History Society, 2006); National Archives, PROB 11/2037/288.
 The will of Richard Lloyd mentions his “Nephew Thomas Dyke the younger of Little Crosscunnon in the parish of Llanbister” but the exact connection is unclear.
 The Thomas in question seems to have been baptised at Llanddewi Ystradenni in 1815, son of Thomas and Ann Dyke.
-Thomas Dyke and Ann Owens were married at Llanbister in 1811, and Ann is described as a spinster on the marriage bond.
+Thomas Dyke and Ann Owens were married at Llanbister in 1811.
+Ann is described as a spinster on the marriage bond and seems to have been a daughter of William and Mary (Williams) Owens: The Parish Registers of the Parish Church of Llanbister (Powys Family History Society, 2006); 1851 census returns, Ludlow (National Archives, HO 107/1982, fol.
+324); 1861 census returns, Llanbister (National Archives, RG 9/4235, fol.
+3); National Library of Wales, BR1819-30.
 Thomas Dyke deposed in 1839 that his wife was a first cousin of David Lloyd, the vicar of Llanbister (The Hereford Times, 6 Apr 1839).

 [56] The Parish Registers of the Parish Church of Llanbister (Powys Family History Society, 2006).